Conditions We Treat

 • Evaluate your hand’s movement and range of motion

-• Order an X-ray to see the bones in your wrist, hand or fingers
+• Order an to see the bones in your wrist, hand or fingers

 • Recommend nerve conduction testing to check for nerve problems